VeraCologne/eras_tour_list/full_list.md

 - Gold Rush
 - *Tis The Damn Season*
 - *Tolerate It*
-- No Body, No Crime with Haim
+- No Body, No Crime
 - Happiness
 - Dorothea
 - Coney Island